FraFerrazzi/exprob_assignment1/README.md

 This software is based on ROS Noetic, and it has been developed with this Docker-based [environment](https://hub.docker.com/repository/docker/carms84/exproblab), which already provides the required dependencies. \
-If the Docker image is not used, it is necesscessary to download some essential packages.
+If the Docker image is not used, it is necessary to download some essential packages.
 If a new version of ROS is installed on your machine, the suggestion is to follow the procedure written in this link: https://github.com/EmaroLab/armor/issues/7. \
-Instead, if a older version of ROS is present in your machine, please refer to: https://github.com/EmaroLab/armor. \
+Instead, if an older version of ROS is present in your machine, please refer to: https://github.com/EmaroLab/armor. \
-In either cases, the procedure explained in the REEDME files should be followed and the needed repositories must be cloned and built in your ROS workspace. \
+In both cases, the procedure explained in the README files should be followed and the needed repositories must be cloned and built in your ROS workspace. \
-After Armor has been correctly downloaded and built, the current [repository](https://github.com/FraFerrazzi/exprob_assignment1) of this project must be downloaded and built in a ROS workspace, typing the following command in the terminal:
+After Armor has been correctly downloaded and built, the current [repository](https://github.com/FraFerrazzi/exprob_assignment1) regarding this project must be downloaded and built in the ROS workspace, typing the following command in the terminal:
 ```bash
 cd <absolute path to your ros_workspace>/src
 git clone https://github.com/FraFerrazzi/exprob_assignment1.git